Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Introduction

 \section{Introduction}

-Learning novel concepts or relations over relational databases has attracted a great deal of attention due to its applications in machine learning and data management~\cite{QuickFOIL,MLBase:CIDR,Kumar:2015:LGL:2723372.2723713,DeRaedt:2010:LRL:1952055}.
-Consider the UW-CSE database ({\it alchemy.cs.washington.edu/data/uw-cse}), which contains information about a computer science department and its schema fragments are shown in Table~\ref{table:uwcse}.
+Learning novel concepts or relations over relational databases has attracted a great deal of attention ~\cite{DeRaedt:2010:LRL:1952055,MLBase:CIDR,Kumar:2015:LGL:2723372.2723713,QuickFOIL}.
+Consider the UW-CSE database ({\it alchemy.cs.washington.edu/\\data/uw-cse}), which contains information about a computer science department and its schema fragments are shown in Table~\ref{table:automode-uwcse}.
 One may want to predict the new relation {\it advisedBy(stud,prof)}, which indicates that the student {\it stud} is advised by professor {\it prof}.
-Given the UW-CSE database and positive and negative training examples of the {\it advisedBy} relation, relational learning algorithms attempt to find a definition of this relation in terms of the existing relations in the database~\cite{DeRaedt:2010:LRL:1952055,castor:SIGMOD17}.
+Given the UW-CSE database and positive and negative training examples of the {\it advisedBy} relation, relational learning algorithms attempt to find a definition of this relation in terms of the existing relations in the database~\cite{StarAIW,SRLNIPS,lao-etal-2015-learning,10.1145/3183713.3199515,DeRaedt:2010:LRL:1952055,castor:SIGMOD17}.
 Learned definitions are usually first-order logic formulas and often restricted to Datalog programs.
 For example, a relational learning algorithm may learn the following Datalog program for the {\it advisedBy} relation:

 which indicates that a student is advised by a professor if they have been co-authors of a publication.